The "heartbeat" bills that could ban almost all abortions, explained

 The bill also includes a penalty for those who perform abortions of up to 10 years in prison.
 It doesn’t explicitly exempt women who perform their own abortions with drugs, leading to speculation about whether they would also be subject to criminal charges.
 Some have suggested that it could even lead to murder charges for women who have abortions — but other experts say the consequences are far from clear.

 No heartbeat bills have yet gone into effect, and all have or are likely to be challenged in court.
-Most recently, on Friday, a federal court blocked such a law in Mississippi.
+Earlier this month, for instance, a federal court blocked such a law in Mississippi.
+Louisiana legislators on Wednesday passed a heartbeat bill that will only go into effect if the Mississippi law is uphheld.

 But with Donald Trump in the White House and Justice Brett Kavanaugh on the Supreme Court, abortion opponents around the country are eager to challenge Roe v.
 Wade.
 And banning abortion just six weeks into pregnancy may be a way to do that.